UKHomeOffice/callisto-accruals-restapi/docs/index.md

 In Border Force many people are on what is known as an Annualised Hours Agreement (AHA).
 In short each person will have a set of target hours that they need to work in order to gain an uplift in their basic pay.

-The hours that they work fall into one or more different categories, which are sometimes called modules or often reffered to as accruals.
+The hours that they work fall into one or more different categories, which are sometimes called modules or often referred to as accruals.

 ![landscape.png](./images/landscape.png)